-- The first day calling procedures will be activated for all pupils who are not in school after close of register at 9.30 and where no reason for absence is known.
-We will telephone or text you on the first, and every subsequent day of

-- If we are unable to make contact with parents by telephone, we will telephone emergency contact numbers, send letters home and a home visit may be made, in the interests of safeguarding.
+- The first day calling procedures will be activated for all pupils who are not in school after close of register at [insert time] and where no reason for absence is known.
+We will telephone or text you on the first, and every subsequent day of absence, if we have not heard from you.
+However, it is your responsibility to contact us; - If we are unable to make contact with parents by telephone, we will telephone emergency contact numbers, send letters home and a home visit may be made, in the interests of safeguarding.

-We will also inform a pupil's social worker and/or youth offending team worker if there are unexplained absences from school in line with statutory requirements.
+We will also inform a pupil's social worker and/or youth offending team worker if there are absences from school in line with statutory requirements.
 We will also inform a pupil's social worker and/or youth offending team worker if their name is to be deleted from the school register.